 St. Louis Board of Aldermen

 The Board of Aldermen is St. Louis’s legislative body.
 Beginning in the spring of 2023, the City will be divided into 14 wards, each represented by one alderperson.
 This works out to about 10,000 people represented by each alderperson.
 With roughly 30,000 residents in the Greater Dutchtown neighborhood, it’s no surprise that we’re represented by several different officials.

 A Note About Contacting Your Alderman

 While we elect our aldermen to serve us as residents and business owners, sometimes there are better channels for seeking help with issues in your neighborhood.
 The Citizens’ Service Bureau and your Neighborhood Improvement Specialist both work directly with city departments to help resolve issues.
 If you’re still having problems, you can contact your alderman to intervene.

 The Greater Dutchtown neighborhood is within the jurisdiction of five different wards.
 If you’re not quite sure of which ward you’re in, look up your address on the City of St. Louis website.

 The 25th Ward

 The 25th Ward of St. Louis covers a significant swath of Dutchtown, particularly the western, central, and southern portions of the neighborhood.
 The Downtown Dutchtown area around Virginia and Meramec is located within the 25th Ward.

 Ald.
 Shane Cohn has represented the 25th Ward since 2009, when he became the first openly gay elected official in St. Louis history.
 Ald.
-Cohn chairs the Parks and Environment Committee and is the vice chair of both the Neighborhood Development Committee and the Transportation and Commerce Committee at the Board of Aldermen.
-He also sits on the Education and Youth Matters Committee.
-As he enters his fourth term in 2021 (he is currently running unopposed) he will become one of the more senior ranking members of the Board.
+Cohn chairs the Transportation and Commerce Committee and sits on the Housing, Urban Development, and Zoning Committee as well as the Public Employees and Personnel and Administration Committees.
+As he enters his fourth term in 2021 he becomes one of the more senior ranking members of the Board.